 To create learning environments aligned with three-dimensional learning, teachers must go beyond simply incorporating all three dimensions into their lessons.
-It's not enough for the dimensions-disciplinary content, science practices, and conceptual frames-to coexist in the same lesson.
+It's not enough for the dimensions-disciplinary core ideas, science and engineering practices, and crosscutting concepts-to coexist in the same lesson.
 Instead, teachers should collaborate with students in co-developing the trajectory of their investigations and the process of knowledge-building.
 This approach not only makes learning more relevant and engaging but also empowers students to take an active role in their own intellectual development (Reiser et al, 2017).